IBM/cloud-native-starter-security-workshop/workshop/p-sec-exercise-02/README.md

 ### TASK 2: Set mTLS to strict in default namespace and for services

+By switching mTLS to strict mode it is impossible for external traffic to bypass the Istio Ingress.
+External traffic means external to the Kubernetes cluster (coming from the outside) or external to the default namespace, i.e. not being part of the servie mesh.

+This is the reason why we installed Keycloak into the default namespace: that way it is part of our service mesh and included in the mTLS "dance" automatically.
+In a real world example you would most likely use a different approach.

 ### Step 1: The following command creates a PeerAuthentication policy for the 'default' namespace and DestinationRules for Web-API and Articles.